 Discount brands and coupons are often used, especially in the consumer goods segment.
-They can usually be found on packaging or in commercial magazines.
+They can usually be found on the packaging or in commercial magazines.
 Whereas classic coupons and discount stamps only serve to reward loyal customers, you will now also find many promotions where the customer has to register on a specially designed website to redeem a discount or a gift for the points they collected.
 This type of measure is mainly used to expand awareness and develop new regular customers.
-The focus of such time-limited actions is to collect customer data and establish a broader customer loyalty program, to test new programs and the willingness of existing customers to participate in them.
+The focus of such time-limited actions is to collect customer data and establish a broader customer retention program, to test new programs and the willingness of existing customers to participate in them.

-Customer clubs are a special form of customer loyalty program.
-Through a customer club card, club magazines and club events, customers in open and closed clubs are provided with an offer that goes beyond the company's services.
+Customer clubs are a special form of the customer retention program.
+Through a customer club card, club magazines, and club events, customers in open and closed clubs are provided with an offer that goes beyond the company's services.
 The members of the club must be offered a special benefit and clear advantages over non-members.
 The feeling of exclusivity and individual approach usually leads to an increase in customer loyalty.
 In addition, granting the customer access to an exclusive club frequently leads to a change barrier.
 They will likely not change to a competitor so quickly because of the higher effort and possible costs associated with it.
 Nevertheless, a customer club must be consistent and worthwhile for the customer.
 If they feel that their expectations are not being met, this can easily cause long-term damage to the company’s reputation.

 The above-mentioned customer loyalty programs usually work due to economic or psychological ties.
 The customer binds himself to the company because he hopes for special advantages or because he has built an emotional bond with a product or brand.
 In addition to these voluntary causes, many companies use contractual and technological ties, which are called involuntary causes.
 This includes, for example, the conclusion of a mobile phone contract with a predetermined term or the purchase of suitable printer cartridges from the printer manufacturer.

 Using the customer for customer loyalty is a move that should not be overlooked.
 As a rule, one trusts the experiences and recommendations of an acquaintance or relative more than the advertising promises of a company.
-Therefore, each company should take advantage of a buyer's multiplier role and the potential of referral marketing.
+Therefore, each company should take advantage of a buyer's multiplier role and the potential for referral marketing.
 This is possible, for example, by awarding collection points or discounts for writing a review.

-Only carefully planned and executed controlling ensures long-term success of customer loyalty programs.
-Just as important as precisely formulating targets is the imperative to check their degree of achievement and to regularly optimize programs to ensure goals can be reached.
+Only carefully planned and executed controlling ensures the long-term success of customer loyalty programs.
+Just as important as precisely formulating targets is imperative to check their degree of achievement and to regularly optimize programs to ensure goals can be reached.
 Measuring the success of customer loyalty is extremely complex and difficult to implement in practice.
 After all, success is only achieved in the medium to long term, making it time-delayed in relation to the investment - which must be made immediately.
-In addition, customer loyalty can rarely be attributed to a customer loyalty concept, but is due to many different factors.
+In addition, customer loyalty can rarely be attributed to a customer loyalty concept but is due to many different factors.
 As a result, many customer loyalty programs, especially cost-intensive customer clubs, often fail due to a lack of cost control.

 Good controlling is therefore indispensable for the success of customer loyalty programs.
 The collection of customer feedback is often used for this purpose.
 At zenloop, for example, the Net Promoter Score® is used to evaluate customer satisfaction.
-If you look not only at the NPS® itself, but also at the holistic system, its usefulness for the analysis of customer loyalty programs becomes quickly apparent.
+If you look not only at the NPS® itself but also at the holistic system, its usefulness for the analysis of customer loyalty programs becomes quickly apparent.
 Choosing the right points along the customer journey to get feedback means you can use the insights gained to help choose a company's customer loyalty program, measure its success, develop a customer loyalty concept and optimize demand.

 Customer loyalty programs can be found in all industries.
-But with all the loyalty cards, bonus programs, VIP customer clubs and discount brands, the customer will surely ask about the benefits they bring.
-A study by Roland Berger Strategy Consultantsshows that customer loyalty programs are not only a popular marketing tool, but are also the most important factor in the marketing mix.
+But with all the loyalty cards, bonus programs, VIP customer clubs, and discount brands, the customer will surely ask about the benefits they bring.
+A study by Roland Berger Strategy Consultants shows that customer loyalty programs are not only a popular marketing tool but are also the most important factor in the marketing mix.
 Customer loyalty programs are therefore seen as the most important marketing tool.
 This is why 64% of entrepreneurs plan to increase their customer loyalty activities.